Colorado fire victims begin new year surveying destruction

 The cause of the blaze was under investigation.
 Emergency authorities said utility officials found no downed power lines around where the fire broke out.

-With some roads still closed Friday, people walked back to their homes to get clothes or medicine, turn the water off to prevent the pipes from freezing, or see if they still had a house.
+With some roads still closed, people walked back to their homes to get clothes or medicine, turn the water off to prevent the pipes from freezing, or see if they still had a house.
 They left carrying backpacks and pulling suitcases or wagons down the sidewalk.

 David Marks stood on a hillside overlooking Superior with others, using a pair of binoculars and a long-range camera lens to see if his house, and those of his neighbors, were still there, but he couldn’t tell for sure whether his place was OK.
 He said at least three friends lost their homes.